 38. A rolling storage cart you can fit almost anywhere

 This wheeled cart is a quick and easy way to organize the bathroom, laundry room, kitchen or any place in your house that needs storage options (but lacks room).
 It'll slide between the washer and dryer, fit neatly into an empty space between the toilet and vanity, or even squeeze between the fridge and counter.
 It's 5.1 inches deep, and it holds plenty.
 You can assemble it with two or three shelves, and the handles at the top make it easy to maneuver.

 39. This genius solution for hat storage in your closet

 Storing hats is a challenge — but that's easy to forget when you're purchasing them.
-That's okay, though: Hang this organizer from a closet rod and it'll hold 10 hats in a small space.
+That's okay, though: Hang from a closet rod and it'll hold 10 hats in a small space.
 You'll also be able to see the hats and put them away easily.
 It's the sort of storage solution you can live with, and it can hold 45 pounds.

 40. A monitor stand with a groove for your phone

 This monitor stand lifts your monitor up to an ergonomic height, turns the area under the monitor into useful storage space, and offers a slot for your phone that not only positions it so you can see it while you work but also has an integrated channel for a charging cord.
 This is an easy, simple, and inexpensive way to transform any table into an ergonomic desk.

 Screw these handy light sockets into your home’s preexisting sockets to create hands-free lighting wherever you need it.
 The sockets can turn any E26 bulb into a motion-activated light.
 Install them in any room where you could use lighting that will automatically turn on and off on its own, like a basement, pantry, or garage.

 42. This draft stopper that also stops bugs, rodents, and noise